dotnet/AspNetCore.Docs/docs/yourfirst/fundamentalconcepts/fundamentalconcepts.rst

 .. image:: _static/dependencies.png

-The bower dependencies are controlled by the bower.json file.
+The bower dependencies are controlled by the *bower.json* file.
 You’ll notice that each of the items listed in the figure above correspond to dependencies listed in bower.json:

 .. image:: _static/bower-json.png

-Each dependency is then further configured in its own section within the bower.json file, indicating how it should be deployed to the wwwroot folder when the bower task is executed.
+Each dependency is then further configured in its own section within the *bower.json* file, indicating how it should be deployed to the *wwwroot* folder when the bower task is executed.

-By default, the bower task is executed using grunt, which is configured in gruntfile.js.
+By default, the bower task is executed using grunt, which is configured in *gruntfile.js*.
 The current web template’s gruntfile simply configures bower and npm:

 .. image:: _static/gruntfile.png